root-project/web/manual/getting_started_with_root/index.md

 With a dictionary you can call functions inside libraries.
 They are also needed to write a class into a ROOT file.

-A dictionary consists of a source file, which contains the type information needed by cling and ROOT's I/O subsystem.
+A dictionary consists of a source file, which contains the type information needed by Cling and ROOT's I/O subsystem.
 This source file needs to be generated from the library's headers and then compiled, linked and loaded.
 Only then does Cling and ROOT know what is inside a library.

 There are two ways to generate a dictionary: